-Looking to use the Enterprise Singapore Capability Development Grant (CDG)?
+Looking to use the EDG Grant (Enterprise Development Grant)?

-The Enterprise Singapore Capability Development Grant (CDG) for Human Capital Development provides funding for strategies to attract, develop and retain your talent.
+The EDG Grant (Enterprise Development Grant) for Human Capital Development (HCD) provides funding for strategies to attract, develop and retain your talent.
 Supportable activities include Recruitment & Selection, Compensation & Benefits, Performance Management, Learning & Development, Career Management, Talent Management & Succession Planning, Employee Engagement and Employee Value Proposition.